-Tape gets used on every job site, it could be duct tape, painters tape, caution tape, you name the project they probably have a tape for it.
-When it comes to hardwood flooring, fasteners are often used for holding the planks together while the glue dries in a floating or glue down installation.
+Tape gets used on every job site, it could be duct tape, painter’s tape, caution tape, you name the project they probably have a tape for it.
+When it comes to hardwood flooring, fasteners are often used for holding the planks together while the glue dries in a floating or glue-down installation.
 Choosing the right adhesive strip is an important factor in determining the satisfaction of the final product.

-For a factory finished floor, knowing your material is important to understanding how to protect it from damage.
-In this post we will explore 3 different types of finish with 3 commonly used Scotch products and study the effects after 30 days.
+For a factory-finished floor, knowing your material is important to understanding how to protect it from damage.
+In this post, we will explore 3 different types of finish with 3 commonly used Scotch products and study the effects after 30 days.

-Painter's Tape, Delicate SurfaceWe tested three floors Cicerone Stout, Boardwalk Smoked, Modern Collection Graphite.
-These three floors were chosen for their different finish type: Lacquer, UV-Oiled, and Poly-Urethane.
-All 3 are dark stained products in an effort to limit variables.
+We tested three floors Cicerone Stout, Boardwalk Smoked, Modern Collection Graphite.
+These three floors were chosen for their different finish type: Lacquer, UV-oiled, and polyurethane.
+All 3 are dark-stained products to limit variables.
 The 3 tapes used were Scotch-Blue Painters for Delicate Surfaces #2080, Scotch-Blue Painters for Multi-Surfaces #2090, and Scotch General Purpose Masking.
-Of these 3 choices, only the Scotch-Blue Painters Tape for Delicate Surfaces is recommended by 3M for use on hardwood flooring surface.
+Of these 3 choices, only the Scotch-Blue Painters Tape for Delicate Surfaces is recommended by 3M for use on hardwood flooring surfaces.

 It is worth mentioning that the test results consist of a single trial.
 To clarify “noticeable amounts” means more than 5% of the adhesive strip shows miniature splinters of floor color, we are dealing with a very small amount of the finish coming up with these three options.